-About three years ago, I blogged about a very disturbing situation involving a Texas (so-called) veterinarian Kristen Lindsey and her now infamous cat kill.
-As difficult as it was to write it, I knew it was important to do so, because I wanted to underscore a very important leadership message.
+About eight years ago, I blogged about a very disturbing situation involving a Texas (so-called) veterinarian Kristen Lindsey and her now infamous cat kill.
+Needless to say, this story still horrifies me.
+But as difficult as it was to write it, I knew it was important , because I wanted to underscore a very important leadership message.
 Which is: you are a role model.
-Whether you know it, whether you want it, people are watching you, and you have a standard of behaviour to uphold.
+Whether you know it, whether you want it, people are watching you.
+You have a standard of behaviour to uphold.
 It’s critically important as a leader to walk the talk.
 If you want your employees to act and behave in a certain way, then you need to model that behaviour.
-Well this fundamental leadership tenet came up in several discussions with client groups just in the past couple of weeks, so I felt it was worth addressing again today.
+This fundamental leadership tenet comes up in discussions with client groups all the time, most recently just a couple of weeks ago, so I felt it was worth addressing again today.

 You are a role model (whether or not you want to be!)

 It’s important as a leader to recognize that you are a role model, and therefore you need to be thoughtful about how you behave and act.
-Here are some examples of scenarios described to me recently, where people just didn’t get how important this is:
+Here are some examples of scenarios where people just didn’t get how important this is:

 - The manager who constantly rails at his employees for not being focused as work, but they see him watching YouTube videos in his office every chance he gets.

-- The crew supervisor who insists that his team wear hard hats from the moment they leave the site trailer, but is repeatedly observed wandering around the worksite without his hard hat on.
+- The crew supervisor who insists that his team wear hard hats from the moment they leave the site trailer, but is repeatedly observed wandering around the worksite minus his hard hat.

-- The call centre team leader, who is a stickler for staff punctuality, comes into work late at least twice a week, and routinely takes 90 minute lunch breaks.
+- The call centre team leader, a stickler for staff punctuality, who comes into work late at least twice a week, and routinely takes 90 minute lunch breaks.

 - The site foreman who continually reminds his workers to use professional language at client locations, but is regularly heard dropping the f-bomb when things don’t go exactly as expected.